 @kahukowhai so, to clarify: This is a regression in master about how values from a value map edit widget are written in the attribute table, correct?

 Does it happens if the layer has a symbology different from rule based or the above conditions must be true both?

-#3 Updated by Patrick Dunford almost 3 years ago
+#3 Updated by Patrick Dunford over 4 years ago

 The issue is that an error is flagged when you try to save a new record and the error occurs in the field that is used by the rule based styling on the table to generate the styles for that table.
 It will not allow anything except NULL to be saved in that field (so far).

 Removing the value map on the field in question did not resolve the problem.
 There must be an issue primarily with the rule based styling.

 For existing records in the table there are no problems with the style rules and the styles are correctly displayed according to those rules.